hiiamboris/red-wiki/[DOC]-Comparison-of-aggregate-values-(block!-vector!-object!-hash!-map!).md

 Unlike objects, map's entries can be freely updated or deleted, and map itself can be populated with new key/value pairs.
 In newly added entries only keys are hashed, and keys are restricted to hashable values.
 Map follows `construct` semantics, in a sense that it does not evaluate added keys.

 Unlike hashes, maps are unordered, and therefore cannot be indexed.
 Maps do not guarantee to preserve key order.
+Just like with hashes, usage of `map!` pays off only for a large number of entries.

 Use `map!` if you need conventional associative array storage, and also in use-cases that involve hierarchical JSON-like data or flat-file databases.